nnethercote/Rust-CUDA/guide/src/guide/safety.md

 ### Streams

-Streams will always execute concurrently with eachother.
+Streams will always execute concurrently with each other.
 That is to say, kernels launched inside of a single stream guarantee that they will be executed one after the other, in order.

 However, kernels launched in different streams have no guarantee of execution order, their execution